SpandanM110/Skeptic-Digital-AI/README.md

 *   **End-to-End Tests**: To simulate user interactions and verify the entire application flow.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file (if present, otherwise assumed MIT) for details.

 ## Acknowledgements

-*   **Spandan Mukherjee**: The creator and maintainer of this project.

 *   **Next.js**: For the powerful React framework.